6 min read · Design

 Quick Answers

-Yes — Hardie Aspyre wood-look and smooth boards in warm tones support the style in non-combustible material.
+Yes.
+Hardie Aspyre wood-look and smooth boards in warm tones support the style in a non-combustible material, which matters on wildfire-exposure parcels.

-No — we work alongside stucco specialists on Spanish revival projects; siding is our scope.
+No. We work alongside stucco specialists on Spanish revival projects; the siding and accent scope is ours, the stucco is theirs.

-Yes — older Sacramento and Bay Area neighborhoods have substantial Spanish revival stock; the style respects the architecture there as much as in Southern California.
+Yes.
+Older Sacramento and Bay Area neighborhoods carry substantial Spanish revival stock; the style respects that architecture as much as it does in Southern California.

 Sources